 - Protein: 38.5g

-Ayla Sadler is a recipe developer, photographer, stylist and writer.
-She currently resides in Tennessee, with her husband and son.
-When she’s not in the kitchen or behind the camera, you can probably find her toting around the city with her little boy, or working on her passion project MaMaTried.co.
-To see what she’s up to, follow her on Instagram.
+Ayla Sadler is a writer, recipe developer, photographer, and stylist.
+She began her health journey years ago when she was diagnosed with a chronic autoimmune disease and has a fiery passion for helping others optimize their health and wellness through using food as medicine.
+When she’s not in the kitchen or behind the camera, you can probably find her toting around Nashville, Tennessee, with her husband and little boy, or working on her passion project MaMaTried.co.